In this guide, I want to show you 18 easy ways to smash your English speaking!

 No one wants to do this as it is so inconvenient.
-The actual act of pulling out your notebook and pen every time you see a new word.
+The actual act of pulling out your notebook and pen every time you see an unfamiliar word.
 Or you hear a new word and want to make a note of it.

 But the fact is that this entire act is a great way to remember new words to use in your spoken English.